Tuition Options at Equipilates™ HQ

 Your session incorporates targeted exercises which will be appropriately challenging (or not!) for your level of fitness.
 Your exercise plan and videos will be sent to you after your session to help you practise effectively.

 You will integrate the new patterns and sensations in your body with a session on either your own horse or on Martha the mechanical horse.
 If you can bring your own saddle along, then you will be able to practise on a familiar 'base'.
-If you can't bring yours we have dressage and jumping saddles available for your use.
+If you can't bring yours, Martha does have her own dressage saddle which you are welcome to use.

 A one-to-one workshop includes